thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - **AuditEventType**: To indicate the event type to use on the audit event.
 (Default is the context name).
 Can contain the following placeholders:
    - \{context}: replaced with the Db Context type name.
    - \{database}: replaced with the database name.
 - **IncludeIndependantAssociations**: Value to indicate if the Independant Associations should be included.
 Default is false.
-(Only for EF <=6.2, since EF Core does not support many-to-many relations without a join entity.
-Check [this](https://github.com/aspnet/EntityFrameworkCore/issues/1368)).
+(Only for EF <= 6.2)
+ > Note: EF Core <= 3 does not support many-to-many relations without a join entity, and for EF Core 5 the many-to-many relations are normally included on the audit event entries.
 - **ExcludeTransactionId**: Value to indicate if the Transaction IDs should be excluded from the output and not be retrieved (default is false to include the Transaction IDs).
 - **ExcludeValidationResults**: Value to indicate if the entity validations should be avoided and excluded from the audit output.
 (Default is false)
 - **EarlySavingAudit**: Value to indicate if the audit event should be saved *before* the entity saving operation takes place.
 (Default is false to save the audit event after the entity saving operation completes or fails)